dfinity/interface-spec/spec/index.md

 ```

 #### IC Management Canister: Stopping a canister

+TODO: where are the responses to stopping a canister processed?
+We need to convert this to an "expired" somewhere

 The controllers of a canister can stop a canister.
 Stopping a canister goes through two steps.
 First, the status of the canister is set to `Stopping`; as explained above, a stopping canister rejects all incoming requests and continues processing outstanding responses.
 When a stopping canister has no more open call contexts, its status is changed to `Stopped` and a response is generated.
 Note that when processing responses, a stopping canister can make calls to other canisters and thus create new call contexts.
 In addition, a canister which is stopped or stopping will accept (and respond) to further `stop_canister` requests.